-- We will now try and match pupils to the animals based on the distances and how they traveled to school on that day.
-To do this, ask the class the following questions: - HANDS UP EVERYONE WHO WALKED TO SCHOOL TODAY.
-(All these pupils are like the long-distance walking animals i.e. grey squirrel or fox.
-This can include those that cycle or scoot all the way to school) - 2.
-HANDS UP EVERYONE WHO DID A PARK AND STRIDE TODAY.
-(All these pupils are like the medium-distance walking animals i.e. hedgehog or rabbit) - 3 HANDS UP EVERYONE WHO CAME TO SCHOOL BY CAR TODAY.
-(All these pupils are like the short distance animals i.e. wood pigeon or frog.
-This includes those traveling by bus or train) - How can each pupil incorporate more walking into their day to become the next animal along the chain?
-All pupils to come up with an answer.
+- Now ask children 'What might our own habitat be?'.
+Move on to discussing how far each pupil walks from their habitat (home) each day.
+This is also an opportunity for pupils to look at online maps etc. 'Do you walk to school?
+How far is this?'.
+Pupils can each estimate how far (distance) they walk each day or how long (time) they spend walking each day. - We will now try and match pupils to the animals based on the distances and how they travelled to school on that day. - Those who walked to school all the way are like the long-distance walking animals (i.e. grey squirrel or fox).
+This can include those that cycle or scoot all the way to school. - Those who did a Park and Stride or hopped off the bus early are like the medium-distance walking animals (i.e. hedgehog or rabbit). - Those who came to school by car today are like the short distance animals (i.e. wood pigeon or frog).
+This includes those travelling by bus or train. - How can each pupil incorporate more walking into their day to become the next animal along the chain?
 Pupils can also make a pledge to walk, cycle, scoot or Park and Stride more if they wish. - Aim to create an inclusive environment during this discussion.
-Pupils who live far away from school or who might not be able to walk to school for other reasons should not feel discouraged.
+Pupils who live far away from school, or who might not be able to walk to school for other reasons, should not feel discouraged.
 Remind pupils that wheeling to school, doing Park and Stride, or hopping off the bus early are all great alternatives.